jsandovalc/poster/README.md

 make migrate # the command must be running after `make run`
 ```

-If u wanna create new file with tables u should import tables to `new_poster/migrations/env.py`
+If u wanna create new file with tables u should import tables to `poster/migrations/env.py`

 ```
-import new_poster.users.tables # import new files here
+import poster.users.tables # import new files here
 ```

 If u need to make downgrade or other special things with alembic, use `make bash`